 What are Koatari and Ooatari?

-With the introduction of modern pachinko machines, the players must now face more difficult challenges, including grasping new concepts related to the odds of hitting a Jackpot.
+With the introduction of modern pachinko machines, the players must now face more complex challenges, including grasping new concepts related to the odds of hitting a Jackpot.

-If you take a look at the inscription above the machine, you will notice there are different numbers written for every machine such as 1/99 or 1/200.
+Looking at the inscription above the machine, you will notice different numbers written for every device, such as 1/99 or 1/200.
 Those are the probability you will get a Jackpot each spin.
 Therefore, you won’t have the same chance of winning with every machine.

 Why is Pachinko Popular in Japan?

+Japanese also like trying their luck, making pachinko even more appealing to players.
 Moreover, pachinko machines can be found in nearly every corner of Japan, and they are typically much cheaper to play than other gambling games.
-Nowadays, you can even find pachinko parlor offering 1 ball for 1 yen instead of 4.
-Japanese are also known to like trying their luck, which makes pachinko even more appealing to players.
+Nowadays, you can even find a pachinko parlor offering one ball for 1 yen instead of 4.

-While pachinko can be exciting, it can also be addictive, and many players end up spending more money than they can afford in order to keep playing.
-As a result, pachinko addiction is a serious problem in Japan, and one that has caused many people to fall into debt.
+While pachinko can be exciting, it can also be addictive, and many players spend more money than they can afford to keep playing.
+As a result, pachinko addiction is a severe problem in Japan that has caused many people to fall into debt.

-The answer is simple: pachinko isn’t considered gambling because there is no direct exchange of money for prizes.
-However, because of the loophole that allows pachinko to be played, many people do end up exchanging their pachinko winnings for cash.
+The answer is simple: Pachinko isn’t considered gambling because there is no direct exchange of money for prizes.
+However, because of the loophole that allows pachinko to be played, many people exchange their pachinko winnings for cash.

-As a result, the pachinko industry is sometimes accused of being fronts for illegal gambling operations as the gambling laws are very strict in Japan.
+As a result, the pachinko industry is sometimes accused of being a front for illegal gambling operations as the gambling laws are stringent in Japan.

-Not to mention that some managers of pachinko parlor are suspected to be part of the Yakuza: the Japanese mafia or even to support North Korea.
+Not to mention that some managers of the pachinko parlor are suspected to be part of the Yakuza: the Japanese mafia, or even to support North Korea.

 While the line between pachinko and gambling may be a bit blurry, the Japanese government has so far been unwilling to crack down on the popular pastime.

-I hope this article gave you a good overview of what pachinko is, how it works and why it is popular among the Japanese people.
+I hope this article gave you a good overview of what pachinko is, how it works and why it is popular among the Japanese.
 Now, the question is: will this popularity last?

 Commonly Asked Questions about Pachinko Japan:

-To play pachinko, customers begin buying a buckets full of tiny metal ball.
-They generally cost about 4 yen and can usually be ordered in bulk in the range of 100 to 1000.
-Once the ball arrives at the machine, the player will aim to get it into the hole of the machine which triggers the jackpot.
-If a winning combination is achieved then a huge number of balls will hit your table.
+To play pachinko, customers begin buying a bucket full of tiny metal balls.
+They cost about 4 yen and can usually be ordered in bulk in the range of 100 to 1000.
+Once the ball arrives at the machine, the player will aim to get it into the hole of the device, which triggers the jackpot.
+If a winning combination is achieved, many balls will hit your table.

+Pachinko parlors exist only in Japan and are a big business as it represents almost 4% of Japan s GDP.
 In recent years the pachinko industry has earned more than $200 million.
-Almost 30 times the amount of money spent in casinos in Las Vegas and Macau combined.
-Pachinko parlors exist only in Japan and is definitely a big business as it represents almost 4% of Japan s GDP.
+Nearly 30 times the amount of money spent in Las Vegas and Macau combined in casinos.

-It’s partially a game of skill and partially a game of chance.
-Some players win enough money to make a living playing pachinko but this is a minority of people among the millions of pachinko players in Japan.
+It’s partially a game of skill and partly a game of chance.
+Some players win enough money to make a living playing pachinko, but this is a minority of people among the millions of pachinko players in Japan.